-Management conducted an evaluation of the effectiveness of our internal control over financial reporting as of January 31, 2016.
+Management conducted an evaluation of the effectiveness of our internal control over financial reporting as of January 31, 2017.
 In making this assessment, we used criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control - Integrated Framework (2013).

-Based on this evaluation under the framework in Internal Control - Integrated Framework (2013) issued by the COSO, management concluded the Company's internal control over financial reporting was effective as of January 31, 2016.
+Based on this evaluation under the framework in Internal Control - Integrated Framework (2013) issued by the COSO, management concluded the Company's internal control over financial reporting was effective as of January 31, 2017.

-The Company's independent registered public accounting firm, PricewaterhouseCoopers LLP, who has audited the fiscal 2016 financial statements included in this Annual Report on Form 10-K has also audited the effectiveness of the Company's internal control over financial reporting as of January 31, 2016.
+The Company's independent registered public accounting firm, PricewaterhouseCoopers LLP has also audited the effectiveness of the Company's internal control over financial reporting as of January 31, 2017.
 Its report appears in Part II, Item 8 of this Annual Report on Form 10-K.